Irving Chernev

 He wrote 20 chess books, among them: Chessboard Magic!, The Bright Side of Chess, The Fireside Book of Chess (with Fred Reinfeld), The Most Instructive Games of Chess Ever Played, 1000 Best Short Games of Chess, Practical Chess Endings, Combinations: The Heart of Chess, and Capablanca's Best Chess Endings, the last of these being highly regarded by Edward Winter:

 Published by the Oxford University Press in 1978 and reprinted by Dover in 1982, Capablanca's Best Chess Endings by Irving Chernev presents (in full algebraic notation) sixty complete games, annotated with emphasis on the final phase.
 Well over half are absent from the Golombek volume, a fact which underscores not only the inadequacy of Golombek's selection but also Chernev's readiness to embrace newly-found material.
 Written with deceptive casualness, Capablanca's Best Chess Endings was, perhaps, Chernev's finest book, combining hard analytical work and his customary screwball levity.
 Only Chernev could write annotations like (page 169) '“Don't simplify against Capablanca!”, I keep telling them at the office'.

 In 1945, he and Kenneth Harkness wrote An Invitation to Chess, which became one of the most successful chess books ever written, with sales reaching six figures.
-Perhaps his most famous book is Logical Chess: Move by Move, first released in 1957.
+Perhaps his best-known book is Logical Chess: Move by Move, first released in 1957.
 This takes 33 classic games from 1889 to 1952, played by masters such as Capablanca, Alekhine, and Tarrasch, and explains them in an instructive manner.
 An algebraic notation version was published by Batsford in 1998, with minor alterations to the original text.
 Similar editions followed for Winning Chess and The Most Instructive Games of Chess Ever Played.
-Chernev died in San Francisco in 1981.
-He was survived by his wife, Selma Kulik, and their son Melvin Chernev.
+Chernev was married to Selma Kulik, and they had a son, Melvin Chernev.
+He died in San Francisco in 1981.